 On 27 October 1973 Sandie merged with Tammy, and this changed the style of the cover completely.
 Tammy switched to The Cover Girls, and from then on until 1980 used them to sell her covers with humour.
 Essentially they were two sisters who got into a one-panel scrape on the cover that was humorously rendered by John Richardson.
 One girl was an older sister with shoulder-length hair and a younger kid sister with pig tails.
 The older sister is believed to be Tammy, but the identity of the younger one is a bit uncertain.
 In one complete story on the cover girls she is identified as June, the title that merged with Tammy in 1974.
 But as shown here, the younger sister appeared earlier than that, so perhaps she was originally Sandie.
 She also appears to be much younger than she does in later covers.
 Perhaps Richardson allowed her to age a bit.
 The colour of their hair varied between blonde, brown and red, but eventually both sisters were rendered as blondes.

 The Cover Girl scrapes included kid sister annoying big sister, practical jokes, falling foul of something, Laurel and Hardy slapstick, using copies of Tammy in innovative or consoling ways, losing their copies of Tammy in some hijinks, or the “moment before the disaster”.
 There were also tie-ins with popular pop stars, current events such as the Silver Jubilee, yearly events, including Christmas, Valentine’s Day, Easter and Halloween, and anniversaries in Tammy’s history.
-Unlike Bunty or Mandy there were no dialogue or text captions to tell the story.
-Instead the whole story and its humour were rendered in a one-panel self-contained picture that filled the entire cover.
+Unlike Bunty or Mandy there were no speech bubbles or text captions to tell the story.
+Instead the whole story and its humour were rendered in a one-panel self-contained picture, which filled the entire cover.

 On 22 June 1974 June merged with Tammy.
 It is at this point that the Cover Girls developed more and strengthened in humour, and the pig-tailed girl is identified more as June.